 Since the time I got married I understood the benefits of homemade ghee.
 This is called Desi Ghee in India.
-Apart from using it in cooking food and making rotis, we use homemade ghee to light the lamp in our pooja room or the scared room where we worship God.
+Apart from using it in cooking food and making rotis, we use homemade ghee to light the lamp in our pooja room or the sacred room where we worship God.
 It also has numerous health benefits.
 I use it on my lips when I get chapped lips in winter season.
 It is rich in antioxidants and helps to absorb vitamins and minerals from other foods.
+In today’s post, I will explain the process with step-by-step pictures to make ghee from scratch at home.

 When I was small or during my school days or even college days, I used to see my aunt making ghee at home.
 I and all my cousins used to run away from the kitchen when ghee was being made due to the smell in the house.
 We used to say that it was dirty smell, though it was a peculiar type of smell.
 At that point in my life I did not know the benefits of homemade ghee.